 Before jumping straight to creating an online course and recording the lessons, it's important to take some time to think about the exact structure of your course.

 The essence of creating a course outline is to get you clear on what content your course includes, ensuring that you don’t miss anything, or even worst, add something unnecessary.

 So how do you create your online course outline?

-What skills or knowledge will your prospective students have at the end of your course?
+To get this right, ask yourself, "What skills or knowledge will my students have at the end of your course?"

-The Individual Lesson Outline is where you break down your overall end goal into smaller steps - Modules, Chapters, and Lessons.
+Then break down your overall end goal into smaller steps - Modules, Chapters, and Lessons.

-You don't need any expensive or complicated tools for creating a course outline.
+Bear in mind that you don't need any expensive or complicated tools for creating a course outline.